Sunset Las Palmas Studios: History

-With the advent of television, production on the lot changed dramatically.
+With the advent of television production on the lot changed dramatically.
 In 1951, the lot made history when Stage 2 became home to I Love Lucy, the first prime-time comedy shot on film and produced before a live audience originating from the West Coast.

 From 1951 to 1953, it was the home of Desilu Productions, owned by Lucille Ball and her husband Desi Arnaz.
 The television version of actress Eve Arden's radio series Our Miss Brooks produced its first season on the stage adjacent to I Love Lucy.
 Both stages were known as the Desilu Playhouse seeing that a common entrance had been created at the rear of each sound stage.
-After the second season of I Love Lucy, Desilu moved to what is currently Red Studios Hollywood.
+After the second season of I Love Lucy, Desilu moved to what is now Red Studios Hollywood.
 Our Miss Brooks and other Desilu produced and filmed series moved with them.

-The floodgates soon opened and the lot became ground zero for television's Golden Age.
+The floodgates soon opened and the lot became the center of television's Golden Age.
 In the 1950s, General Service was the home of George Burns's McCadden Corporation (The Burns and Allen Show, The Bob Cummings Show, Panic, and The People's Choice); Ozzie Nelson's Stage Five Productions (The Adventures of Ozzie and Harriet) and Jack Chertok Productions (Private Secretary).
 It later hosted a number of classic CBS comedies including Petticoat Junction, Green Acres and The Beverly Hillbillies.
 The Lone Ranger, Perry Mason, Mr. Ed, The Addams Family and Get Smart were also produced on the lot.
 George Burns maintained his office on the lot until his death.